pombredanne/django-tagcon/README.rst

-The idea for a new, less painfully verbose and more consistent template tag syntax for Django came up a few years ago at the Lawrence Journal-World, where the author first implemented what he then called "newtags".
-Newtags was a modification of the template-handling code in LJW's internal Django branch; the syntax was modeled somewhat after Django's model syntax, as this seemed like a natural fit.
+The idea for a new, less painfully verbose and more consistent template tag syntax for Django came up a few years ago at the Lawrence Journal-World, where Tom X. Tobin first implemented what he then called "newtags".
+Newtags was a modification of the template-handling code in the LJW's internal Django branch;
+the syntax was modeled somewhat after Django's model syntax, as this seemed like a natural fit.
 As this was the Dark Age around Django 0.91, the implementation was eventually abandoned and became impossibly out of sync with upstream Django.

-A few years later the author found himself at The Onion, helping to expand and manage a Django-based library that included an increasing number of template tags.
-He decided to again write a library for easier template tag construction -- but this time based upon modern Django, and implemented as a separate library.
+A few years later Tom found himself at The Onion, helping to expand and manage a Django-based library that included an increasing number of template tags.
+He decided to again write a library for easier template tag construction — but this time based upon modern Django, and implemented as a separate library.
+The Onion was gracious enough to allow the library to be MIT licensed.

+Tom no longer works for The Onion, but continues to maintain the library.

 To-Do
 =====

 Lots, including documentation and proper tests.
-(We *are* using this code in production at The Onion, though, for what that's worth.)
-Unlike most other tools that I've worked on over time and never released for want of polishing, I figured it was better to just push it out first and polish later.
+(This code *has* been used in production at The Onion, for what that's worth.)
+Unlike most other tools that Tom worked on over time and never released for want of polishing, he figured it was better to just push it out first and polish it later.

-In particular, I'm not entirely comfortable with the underscore syntax to denote positional arguments; I'm open to better ideas there.
+In particular, Tom is not entirely comfortable with the underscore syntax to denote positional arguments; he's open to better ideas there.

 Contributing
 ============

-Just fork, hack, and point me to the branch (preferably on GitHub); if it looks good, I'll gladly pull it in.
+Just fork, hack, and point Tom to the branch (preferably on GitHub); if it looks good, he'll gladly pull it in.

 There's more information in the "Contributing" document regarding submissions and style.
-In particular, contributions *must* be in a Git repository I can pull from; I don't accept patch files.
+In particular, contributions *must* be in a Git repository Tom can pull from; he doesn't accept patch files.

 Contact